Siqi4766/Mapping-brain-activation-and-representation-with-fMRI/README.md

 To obtain the betas, I followed the 2 levels of analysis from [Mumford et al. (2009)](https://pmc.ncbi.nlm.nih.gov/articles/PMC2719771/#S2): individual level and group level.
 For the individual level, I fitted the GLM independently on each subject, across all 6 conditions and all parcels to extract the betas of shape $100 \times 6 \times 360$.
 For a proof of concept for group level analysis, I isolated just the right hand condition, creating a $100 \times 360$ matrix.
 I then bootstrapped the group mean of betas from just right hand condition over 2000 iterations and computed 95% confidence interval.
 Finally, I conducted a one-sample t-test across the subjects' isolated right hand betas to determine which regions were significantly activated above zero. (aka which regions were active when subjects moved their right hand?)

-group level GLM found: $230 / 360$ parcels had significantly positive right-hand task activation (FDR $q < 0.05$)
+group level GLM found: $230 / 360$ parcels had significantly positive right hand task activation (FDR $q < 0.05$)

 ## Q4
 In Q4, I made the GLM more biologically realistic by modeling the delayed BOLD response.
 The measured fMRI signal was the BOLD signal, which reflected changes in blood oxygenation rather than direct neural activity.
 Because this vascular response was delayed and temporally smoothed, the BOLD signal did not rise instantly when a task began.

 For each motor condition, the HCP event files provided the onset and duration of each task block.
 These timings were converted into a binary stimulus vector $x_c[t]$, where $x_c[t] = 1$ meant condition $c$ was active at time point $t$, and $x_c[t] = 0$ meant it was inactive.

-To approximate how this task-related activity should appear in the BOLD signal, I convolved each stimulus vector with a double-gamma hemodynamic response function (HRF), $h[t]$.
+To approximate how this task related activity should appear in the BOLD signal, I convolved each stimulus vector with a double-gamma hemodynamic response function (HRF), $h[t]$.
 Discrete convolution was used because the fMRI signal was sampled at discrete TR time points:

 $$
 \tilde{x}_c[t] = (x_c * h)[t] = \sum_{k=0}^{T-1} x_c[k]\,h[t-k]